gvwilson/sdxjs/debugger/index.md

 ## How can we make a tracing debugger?

 -   First step is to build a <g key="source_map">source map</g>
-    -   If we are parsing with [Acorn][acorn] we get line numbers...
+    -   If we are parsing with [Acorn][acorn] we get line numbers…
-    -   ...but then have to scrape out the information we want for this example
+    -   …but then have to scrape out the information we want for this example
 -   So we will cheat
     -   Add a line number to each interesting statement